MrDave1999/CPlugin.Net/README.md

 This library contains these limitations:
 - There is no support for unload plugins.
+- It does not contain a CLI tool to restore plugins from external repositories.

 ## Why did I create this library?